15 Amazing Benefits Of Amaranth, Nutrition, And Side Effects

 Image: Shutterstock

-One Russian study stated the efficacy of amaranth oil in preventing coronary heart diseasei XA disease in which enough oxygen-rich blood cannot be delivered to the heart due to the buildup of plaque in the arteries. .
+One Russian study stated the efficacy of amaranth oil in preventing coronary heart diseasei A disease in which enough oxygen-rich blood cannot be delivered to the heart due to the buildup of plaque in the arteries. .
 The oil achieves this by reducing total cholesterol (8).
 It also increases the concentration of polyunsaturated fatty acids and other healthy long-chain acids from the omega-3 families.
-This also can have a beneficial impact on blood pressure and help patients with hypertensioni XA condition in which the force exerted by blood against the artery walls is over normal.
+This also can have a beneficial impact on blood pressure and help patients with hypertensioni A condition in which the force exerted by blood against the artery walls is over normal.
 Also known as high blood pressure. .

-Another study published in 2003 showed that amaranth has phytosterolsi XThey are natural compounds found in plants that help lower cholesterol and prevent heart-related diseases. , which have cholesterol-reducing properties.
+Another study published in 2003 showed that amaranth has phytosterolsi They are natural compounds found in plants that help lower cholesterol and prevent heart-related diseases. , which have cholesterol-reducing properties.
 Amaranth had also exhibited anti-atherosclerotic effects in several other studies (9).

 6. Might Fight Diabetes

-Though amaranth has a high glycemic index, surprisingly, it may not be harmful for diabetics.
 In one study, rats fed with amaranth oil or amaranth grain experienced an increase in insulin levels and a decrease in blood sugar levels (10).
 Although we need more studies in this regard, taking amaranth in moderation can be beneficial for diabetics (as it contains fiber as well).

 You might want to have amaranth along with lean protein foods and foods high in unsaturated fat for healthy energy production.